Strydir/WordMaker/README.md

 Certain symbols were not included with the Archivo_Black font used:  I've subbed in Cambria versions.

-I've added entries from the  "WingDings" and WebDings fonts!
+I've added entries from the  "WingDings" and "WebDings" fonts.
 Find them in the "Props" menu in VRToolbox.
 (After you've copied them: see prompts) Includes a Happy Face, pointers and a few other things.
 I plan to add more, including general purpose lines.
 You can use this app to change their color.
 Keep in mind that you need to restart VRToolbox to see the changes.

+Keep in mind that you need to restart VRToolbox to see any changes to color or fonts!